Sex-linked diseases are passed down through families through one of the X or Y chromosomes. X and Y are sex chromosomes.

 If the father has the disease and the mother is not a carrier, the expected outcomes are:

-- 100% chance of a carrier girl without disease
+- 50% chance of a having a girl without the disease who is a carrier

 X-LINKED RECESSIVE DISORDERS IN FEMALES